axflow/axflow/README.md

 npm run query -- --store=pinecone --query="When was the San Francisco Police Department founded?"
 ```

-The `store` argument is required and must be one of the supported stores: `['pinecone', 'chroma', 'pg']`
+The `store` argument is required and must be one of the supported stores.

 This performs the following actions: